Batista (footballer, born 1955)

-João Batista da Silva (born 8 March 1955), known as Batista, is a former Brazilian footballer who played as a defensive midfielder.
+João Batista da Silva (born 8 March 1955), known as Batista, is a Brazilian former professional footballer who played as a defensive midfielder.

 He competed in the men's tournament at the 1976 Summer Olympics and won a gold medal in football at the 1975 Pan American Games.

 Club career

 Throughout his club career, Batista played for several clubs, mainly[ in Brazil, but also in Italy and Portugal, namely: Internacional (1973–1981), Grêmio (1982), Palmeiras (1983), Lazio (1983–1985), Avellino (1985), Belenenses (1985–1987), and Avaí (1988–1989).
 During his time with Internacional, he won three Campeonato Brasileiro Série A titles, in 1975, 1976, and 1979.

 International career

 Batista competed in the men's tournament at the 1976 Summer Olympics, where Brazil finished in fourth place, and he also won a gold medal in football at the 1975 Pan American Games.

 Batista won 38 senior international caps for Brazil from April 1978 to June 1983, but did not score a goal.
 He played also in two editions of the FIFA World Cup, in 1978 and 1982.
 In the 1978 tournament, Batista played throughout all seven of Brazil's matches, with the team not losing a single match, and only conceding three goals.
 Brazil failed to qualify for the final on goal difference, eventually finishing the tournament in third place.

 In the 1982 World Cup, Batista was a reserve.
 He played once as a substitute for Zico, coming on in the final minutes of the team's second–round match against Argentina.
 Famously, Diego Maradona was sent off for his foul on Batista after Batista had flattened Juan Barbas.

 He was also a member of the Brazil team that finished in third place at the 1979 Copa América.